Title: Safety Orders

 Where a consecutive safety order is approved, confirmation the order has been approved must be provided by the decision maker to the State Coordinator, Official Visitors.

 The State Coordinator, Official Visitors will ensure that an official visitor report is completed and provided to the decision maker for consideration, refer appendix - Official Visitor

 Review of Safety Order (s56.
 CSA 2006) form.

 When the decision maker has recorded a review decision on the Official Visitor Review of Safety Order (s56.
 CSA 2006) form they must -

 Refer CSA, s.
 58 and IOMS Online Learning Materials - Create, Confirm and Approve a Safety Order.

 A prisoner may be placed on a temporary safety order if -

 A temporary safety order must not be made for longer than five days.

-The chief executive or delegate must keep information of the details of each prisoner who is placed on a safety order or a temporary safety order containing the following-
+The general manager of a facility must keep information of the details of each prisoner who is placed on a safety order or a temporary safety order containing the following -

 Refer appendix - Safety Orders Register and administrative form - Custodial Operations Directorate Safety Orders Checklist.